C.H.U.D.: Plot

 A.J. and George meet up and discover that the NRC is directly involved in the slaughter that has been going on.
 Although the political bureaucracy has forbidden the NRC to transport the toxic wastes through New York because of the large-scale danger to the public, it has secretly been hiding the waste by-products, marked as "Contamination Hazard Urban Disposal", beneath Manhattan in the abandoned subway tunnels.
 The underground homeless population has been coming into contact with these by-products, turning them into the mutated creatures.
 To protect this secret, Wilson plans to seal the sewers, open up some gas lines and asphyxiate the C.H.U.D.s and any witnesses of their existence, despite the inherent danger to the city.
 In the meantime, Lauren is attacked by the mutants in her apartment and narrowly escapes them.

 Later that evening at a diner, two police officers and the waitress are killed and carried off by the mutants, finally drawing the public's attention to the disappearances.
 George and A.J. recover a camera set left behind by an NRC crew slain by the mutants during a previous clean-up attempt and use it to report their findings to Bosch.
 Confronted by Bosch, Wilson runs off, and later shoots Bosch while the latter helps A.J. and George escape from a manhole.
 Wilson then tries to run George and A.J. over with a truck, but A.J. fatally shoots Wilson with Bosch's gun, and the truck explodes as it drives into the manhole.

+Production

+C.H.U.D. was originally announced in 1980, with Douglas Netter producing and Richard Compton attached to direct a screenplay by Stephen Abbott.
+This was the sole feature film directed by Douglas Cheek, who was primarily an editor.

+Filming took place entirely in New York City in the fall of 1983.
+The creature effects were designed and created by John Caglione Jr.